Informa helps businesses and professionals in hundreds of ways.

 I spent time researching Victorian architecture and decorative arts to inform and inspire my design.
 Aside from observing the architecture of the Olympia building, one particularly valuable source was The Grammar of Ornament by Owen Jones, a comprehensive catalogue of ornamental design.
 His book encouraged me to draw from historical references whilst creating a design that feels modern and relevant today.

-Can you talk us through the process of creating a new design?
+Can you talk us through your creative process?

 It depends what design I am working on but normally I begin by looking through books with images for inspiration - this could be textiles or architectural examples.
 I have an extensive collection of books on textiles, architecture and decorative arts from around the world, as well as photos, which I refer to frequently for all my projects.
 I then start sketching ideas or if it’s a geometric pattern I will work on some designs using my compass and ruler.
 Once I’m happy with the design I begin by working on the colour using my collection of pigments.
 I normally make small swatches with examples of different colour combinations before deciding on the final piece.